matze-dd/Tex2txt/README.md

 Therefore, one may check embedded \\text{...} parts (macro from LaTeX package amsmath), and trailing interpunction of these equations can be taken into account during language check of the main text flow.
-Further details on that are given in section
+Further details are given in section
 [Handling of displayed equations](#handling-of-displayed-equations).
 An example is shown in file [Example.md](Example.md), operation is summarized in the script at label LAB:EQUATIONS.

-The Python script mainly relies on parsing with regular expressions.
+The Python script may be seen as an exercise in usage of regular expressions.
-Its internal design is less orderly, but structuring with usage, e.g., of classes would probably increase the program size (currently, less than 900 effective lines of code).
+Its internal design could be more orderly, but formal structuring with usage, e.g., of classes would probably increase the program size (currently, less than 900 effective lines of code).
 In section [Remarks on implementation](#remarks-on-implementation), some general issues are mentioned.